 The goal of EMDR is to help you access traumatic memories and life experiences in a safe space to reduce your psychological reaction.

-As part of your therapy, Dr. McDonald stimulates your senses to help you overcome psychological stress and trauma.
+As part of your therapy, Dr. Cheri stimulates your senses to help you overcome psychological stress and trauma.
 She guides you through traumatic memories, so you can focus on a specific event that affects you negatively.

-Dr. McDonald then asks you to begin a set of side-to-side eye movements while you focus on the trauma.
+Dr. Cheri then asks you to begin a set of side-to-side eye movements while you focus on the trauma.
 She may also use a series of sounds or taps.
 These eye movements and the stimulation of your senses helps your brain reprocess the trauma.

 Throughout your sessions, you can expect to discuss what you were thinking and feeling.
 As you work through your session, your beliefs and mental images about the traumatic event can begin changing.
 Progressing through EMDR sessions can help the trauma feel less disturbing to you over time.